Nakul-Shinde/Logistic_Regression_implementation_from_Scratch/README.md

 # Logistic_Regression_implementation_from_Scratch
-Implementation of logistic regression algorithm for classification  task from s
+Implementation of logistic regression algorithm for classification  task from stratch.